Destroy All Monsters: Special effects

 New monster suits for Godzilla and Anguirus were constructed for the film, while Rodan, Kumonga, Minilla, Gorosaurus, Manda, Baragon, Mothra, and King Ghidorah suits were modified from previous films, with Ghidorah having less detail than he had in previous films.

 There were 3 different scales of the Moonlight SY-3 created or the film.
-The largest was 1 meter (3 feet) long used mainly used for shots of the spaceship flying across the surface of the Moon, landing and taking off, and for battle with the Fire Dragon (UFO).
+The largest was 1 meter (3 feet) long mainly used for shots of the spaceship flying across the surface of the Moon, landing and taking off, and for battle with the Fire Dragon (UFO).
 The core of the model was solid wood with surface details made of balsa wood and molded fiber glass with putty and paint used to disguise the wood grain and the seams.
 This model had collapsible wings, functional landing gear and fully firing engines.
 A 50 cm version was made for use for the booster stage and a 30 cm version was made for perspective flying shots.
 Both smaller versions were made of balsa wood covered in putty and paint.

 For the scene when Gorosaurus comes out of the ground (through a tunnel presumably dug by Baragon) under the Arc de Triomphe, the floor of the set was six and half feet above the ground with the arc built on top of it.
 A forklift was brought in under the set and the monster was put on the forklift.
 They then raised the monster up through the ground by raising the forklift.

 The fire trap set by the Kilaaks to trap the Moonlight SY-3 used real flamethrowers.
 Fire retardant materials were used in the rock walls in the crater.